mit-acl/puma/Readme.md

 ### Multiagent PUMA on Segmentation-based Real-time Frame Alignment

 ```
-roscd primer && cd other/demos
+roscd puma && cd other/demos
 python3 uncertaintyaware_planner_on_frame_alignment_demo.py
 ```
-* Note that PUMA is still computationally heavy, and therefore we pause the ROS time while solving for the optimal trajectory -- you can change this in `pause_time_when_replanning` in `primer.yaml`.
+* Note that PUMA is still computationally heavy, and therefore we pause the ROS time while solving for the optimal trajectory -- you can change this in `pause_time_when_replanning` in `puma.yaml`.
 * Currently, `main.m` supports obstacle tracking and uncertainty propagation for one obstacle/agent; however, Check and DelayCheck in [Robust MADER](https://github.com/mit-acl/rmader)'s trajectory deconfliction checks potential for all the received trajectories so PUMA guarantees safety.

 ## Important files